Royal Military Band "Johan Willem Friso": History

 On July 7, 1829, William I of the Netherlands ordered that a music corps be established for the then Grenadier Regiment with 18 professional musicians and 10 conscript youths.
 The first public performance took place on 8 April 1830 on the occasion of the sixth birthday of Princess Sophie daughter of the William II.
 After the retirement of François Dunkler as bandmaster in 1849, he was succeeded by his son François Dunkler Jr, a clarinet player in the 11th Infantry Division.
 Dunkler Jr. Dunkler brought many merits and fame to the band over the course of the following 10 years, collectively winning second place at a musical competition in Paris.
 William III recognized personally these accomplishments by granting Dunkler Jr. the honorary title of Director of Music in 1861.

 Under the direction of Nicolaas Arie Bouwman, the band made a concert trip to Ghent, Belgium, on the occasion of the World Exhibition of 1913.
 The band was also present when Wilhelmina returned to her residence (Anneville) in 1945 following the allied victory in the Second World War.
 During the immediate post-war period, the focal points of military music were centered around wind orchestras.
 In addition, military tattoos were developed and as a result, the band gained more close international contacts, specifically in the NATO and European Union sphere.
 The country became widely known for the large military tattoos that were held annually.
 In connection with this, Anne Posthumus, who had previously been bandmaster of the Music Corps for the Troops in Suriname, became director of the band.

 Posthumus was succeeded on 1 March 1978 by Jan van Ossenbruggen, who was then succeeded on 1 April 1986 by Pierre Kuijpers van Ossenbruggen as the first conductor of the Royal Military Band in The Hague.
 During his tenure, he began efforts for the introduction of symphonic wind music, creating many CD recordings with the band.
 The Royal Military Band "Johan Willem Friso" was created on January 1, 2005, after a period of reorganization of military music organizations, which led to the disbandment of four then existing bands within the Royal Netherlands Army.
-It was a result of a merger between The Hague band and the Assen band of the Johan Wilem Frisco Infantry Regiment.
+It was a result of a merger between The Hague band and the Assen band of the Johan Willem Friso Infantry Regiment.
 In addition the band also welcomed musicians from the Brass Band of the Rifles' Guard Regiment, also fused into the RMB as a result of the merger of that regiment with the Grenadier Guards Regiment.